saidake/simi/docs/Algorithms.md

     The symbol $\in$ in LaTeX represents "element of" or "belongs to".

 Divide the array `nums` into `k` groups, the **m-th** group contains all elements where the index `i` satisfies `i % k = m`.
-The elements in each group must be exactly identical.
+The elements in each group must be exactly identical after their values are modified.

 Define a two-dimensional array `dp` where`dp[m][x]` represents maximum number of elements that can be kept **unchanged** in the first `m` groups to achieve a `XOR` result of `x`.